-- B. Discretionary suspension of police powers.
-Pursuant to MD Code, Public Safety, §3-107(a), if the Chief or their designee determines, on their own or on the recommendation of PSAU, that it is within the best interest of the public during the investigatory, administrative charging committee, and trial board process, for the accused officer to be subject to an emergency suspension of their police powers, with or without pay, the Chief of Police may do so.
-A suspension without pay shall not exceed 30 days. - C. Mandatory suspension of police powers.
-Pursuant to MD Code, Public Safety, § 3-107 (b), the Chief or their designee, shall emergency suspend the police powers, with or without pay, of an officer who is charged with the following criminal offenses: - A disqualifying crime, per MD.
-Code, Public Safety § 5-101; - A misdemeanor committed in the performance of duties as a police officer; or - A misdemeanor involving dishonesty, fraud, theft, or misrepresentation. - An officer who was suspended without pay under this subsection is entitled to receive back pay if the criminal charge or charges against the police officer result in: - o (i) a finding of not guilty; - o (ii) an acquittal; - o (iii) a dismissal; or - o (iv) a nolle prosequi. - NOTE: Per MD Code, Public Safety, § 3-107, there is no limit of length of time of the emergency suspension related to mandatory suspensions of police powers. - In some instances, where the allegations are of a minor nature, such as technical infractions, and the allegation(s) do not arise out of a public complaint, the PSAU may send the case back to accused officer's unit command for them to resolve the matter through non-punitive corrective action or the expedited resolution process.
-See JHPD Directive #351, Non-Punitive Corrective Action and JHPD Directive #352, Expedited Resolution of Minor Misconduct.
-(CALEA 26.1.4) (CALEA 26.3.1) - Neither the accused officer's supervisor nor other personnel or commanders at the officer's unit shall investigate police misconduct.
-All such investigations shall be conducted by PSAU.
-(CALEA 26.3.1) - In all instances where allegations are a result of a public complaint of misconduct, or use of force, the incident shall be investigated by PSAU.
+- send the case back to the accused officer's unit command for them to resolve the matter through nonpunitive corrective action or the expedited resolution process.
+See JHPD Directive #351, Nonpunitive Corrective Action, and JHPD Directive #352, Expedited Resolution of Minor Violations.
+(CALEA 26.1.4, 26.3.1.a) - G Discretionary Suspension of Police Powers: Pursuant to MD Code, Public Safety, § 3-107(a), if the Chief of Police or their designee determines, on their own or on the recommendation of PSAU, that it is in the best interest of the public during the investigatory, ACC, and trial board process for the accused officer to be subject to an emergency suspension of their police powers, with or without pay, the Chief of Police may do so.
+A suspension without pay shall not exceed 30 days.
+(CALEA 26.3.7) - H. Mandatory Suspension of Police Powers: Pursuant to MD Code, Public Safety, § 3-107(b), the Chief of Police or their designee shall emergency suspend the police powers, with or without pay, of an officer who is charged with the following criminal offenses: - A disqualifying crime, per MD Code, Public Safety, § 5-101, - A misdemeanor committed in the performance of duties as a police officer, or - A misdemeanor involving dishonesty, fraud, theft, or misrepresentation. - An officer who was suspended without pay under this subsection is entitled to receive back pay if the criminal charge or charges against the police officer result in: - o A finding of not guilty, - o An acquittal, - o A dismissal, or - o A nolle prosequi.
+(CALEA 26.3.7) - NOTE: MD Code, Public Safety, § 3-107, does not include a limit to the length of time of the mandatory emergency suspension of police powers.

-IX.
+VIII.
 Immediate Termination for Criminal Conviction

-Pursuant to MD Code, Public Safety, § 3-108, the Chief of Police shall terminate the employment of a police officer who is convicted of a felony, without any additional procedures, and may terminate, at their discretion, any officer that receives a probation before judgment for a felony; or is convicted of: a misdemeanor committed in the performance of duties as a police officer; a misdemeanor second degree assault; or a misdemeanor involving dishonesty, fraud, theft, or misrepresentation.
+Pursuant to MD Code, Public Safety, § 3-107, the Chief of Police shall terminate the employment of a police officer who is convicted of a felony, without any additional procedures, and may terminate, at their discretion, any officer who receives a probation before judgment for a felony or is convicted of a misdemeanor committed in the performance of duties as a police officer, a misdemeanor second-degree assault, or a misdemeanor involving dishonesty, fraud, theft, or misrepresentation.

-X. Administrative Investigations
+IX.
+Administrative Investigations